Bastardly/AwesomeTerminalHomepageProject/README.md

 Because it's fun!

 This actually startet out as just another Apple-ish website.
-I've even implemented SCSS, which is completely overkill for a terminal.
-But then the idea struck me, and I could not let it go.
+I've had even implemented SCSS, which is completely overkill for a terminal.
+But then the idea struck me, and I could not let the idea of a terminal-based website go.

 I know, of the regular population, somewhere between 99.5% and 99.99% will never understand this website.
 But honestly I don't care.
 But this type of site isn't for them.
 It's more a curious approach of what I can do with a webbased terminal - Think of it as a toy.